petartotev/PT_Library_Pi_UltimateRaspetarberry/README.md

 # PT_Library_Pi_UltimateRaspetarberry

-# General Information
-PT_Library_Pi_UltimateRaspetarberry is a public repo which contains a personal collection of libraries, demos, projects and diagrams for Raspberry Pi.
+PT_Library_Pi_UltimateRaspetarberry is a public repo which contains a personal collection of libraries, demos, projects and diagrams for Raspberry Pi using Python.

 ![cover](demos/demo_zero_w_keypad_lcd1602.jpg)